rajeshpleti/SITHARAMA/elysiumanalytics.md

 **Elysium Product Overview**

+* Elysium Analytics is Cloud Native running on Snowflake
-* Elysium Analytics is a machine learning based log analysis solution for security minded mid-sized to large enterprises, built on top of Snowflake.
+* Elysium Analytics is a machine learning based log analysis solution for security minded, mid-sized to large enterprises, built on top of Snowflake.
 * Unlike the other log analysis vendors in this market, our SaaS solution is a cloud scale security analytics platform offering that is licensed on a usage basis lowering cost and reduces financial risk.
 * Additionally, we have an open platform with no vendor lock-in, customizable analytics models, as well as APIs for end user development of analytics models.
 * Elysium Analytics provides a single pane of glass through an SOC analyst identifies, observes aggregated views of all activity of users and entities across an enterprise.